Gregory Bald (via Gregory Ridge Trail)

 As stunning as the year-round views are, Gregory Bald is most famous for the spectacular flame azaleas that bloom atop the summit each summer.
-Azalea lovers from all over the world come here to witness the acres of fire red, wine red, orange, salmon, yellow, white, pink, and multi-colored azaleas that reach peak bloom around mid to late June.
+Azalea lovers from all over the world come here to witness the many acres of fire red, wine red, orange, salmon, yellow, white, pink, and multi-colored azaleas that reach peak bloom around mid-to-late June.

 According to the Great Smoky Mountains Natural History Association, the various hybrids of azaleas on Gregory Bald are so impressive and unique that the British Museum of Natural History has collected samples of them.
 Pioneer naturalist William Bartram discovered flame azaleas in 1776 while exploring the Cherokee country, calling them "fiery Azalea", and describing them as "certainly the most gay and brilliant flowering shrub yet known".

 Although this isn't an easy place to get to, there were still at least 60 or 70 people at the summit on our most recent hike.
-Normally, when you reach a hiking destination requiring a fairly tough hike, people are usually soaking in the scenery, eating a snack or picnic lunch, or just relaxing.
+Normally, when you reach a hiking destination requiring a fairly tough hike, people are usually soaking in the scenery, eating a snack or lunch, or just relaxing.
 On this day, you could describe the mood as festive.
 People were practically giddy at the explosion of colors all around.
 There was even one group that sang Julie Andrews' "Sound of Music" as they were getting ready to head back down the mountain.
 It's completely understandable that the azaleas and the views here would have this effect on people - this place is truly special.
 In fact, I would go so far as to say that this should be on the bucket list of any self-respecting hiker, gardener, or nature lover.

 To reach Gregory Bald we began our hike from the Gregory Ridge Trailhead.
 Yes, the Gregory Bald Trail is a shorter hike to the summit, but you are committed to driving the one-way Parson Branch Road which eventually takes you to the southwest corner of the park.
 Personally, I'd rather hike the additional mile each way than drive a couple of hours to get back to Townsend.